- 15/03/2022

 For example, they can force your employees to work from home, increasing demand for some services, and reducing demand for others.
 Moreover, they can prevent you from distributing your offerings due to supply chain problems.

+A business continuity plan can help you overcome these bumpy periods.
 It formulates how your team will communicate throughout the period and perform business off-site.
 And it can also provide several options in terms of service distribution.

 Threat #2.
 Natural Disasters